Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Preliminaries: bridge ensembles and the Brownian Gibbs property

 \section{Preliminaries: bridge ensembles and the Brownian Gibbs property}

 In this section, we introduce some basic notation and then discuss the Brownian Gibbs property enjoyed by such ensembles of random curves as the unscaled and scaled Brownian last passage percolation ensembles $L_n$ and $\mc{L}_n^\scal$ (for any given $n \in \N$).
 The scaled ensembles $\mc{L}^\scal_n$ form a sequence in~$n \in \N$ whose elements verify the Brownian Gibbs property and have curves that are locally Brownian but globally parabolic, with the highest curves (which are those of lowest index) typically at unit-order height near the origin: see Figure~\ref{f.lnscaledunscaled}.
-Also in this section, we present a definition (of regular sequences of Brownian Gibbs ensembles) obtaining to such sequences as $\big\{ \mc{L}^\scal_n : n \in \N \big\}$ that captures such behaviour; our goal in introducing the definition is to provide a format for the statements of our results that is flexible enough to be convenient for the applications in this paper and perhaps elsewhere.
+Also in this section, we present a definition (of {\em regular} Brownian Gibbs ensembles) obtaining to such ensembles as the elements of the sequence $\big\{ \mc{L}^\scal_n : n \in \N \big\}$ that captures such behaviour; the definition has been introduced to provide a format for the statements of our results that is flexible enough to be convenient for the applications in this paper and in our study of scaled Brownian LPP.

-Indeed, the theorems that we have stated will be derived from counterpart assertions that concern such ensemble sequences.
-In Section~\ref{s.ensemblesequences}, we present these assertions and provide the proofs of the main theorems.
-The section ends with an overview of the structure of the remainder of the paper.